verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch.md

 export default helloReducer
 ```

 In this file we initialize the state of our reducer with an Immutable Map containing one property, `message`, set to `Initial reducer message`.
 The `helloReducer` handles `SAY_HELLO` actions by simply setting the new `message` with the action payload.
 The Flow annotation for `action` destructures it into a `type` and a `payload`.
 The `payload` can be of `any` type.
 It looks funky if you've never seen this before, but it remains pretty understandable.
+For the type of `state`, we use the `import type` Flow instruction to get the return type of `fromJS`.
+We rename it to `Immut` for clarity, because `state: fromJS` would be pretty confusing.
+The `import type` line will get stripped out like any other Flow annotation.
 Note the usage of `Immutable.fromJS()` and `set()` as seen before.

 ## React-Redux